rejuvyesh/Footage-Manipulation/README.md

 ```
 #### What does it do?
 Takes in the footage that you have recorded and creates the corresponding stabilized footage.

-N.B.
-For now we do not save the video.